-The world-famous Blue Swords are the trademark of the Meissen State Porcelain Manufactory.
+The world-famous Crossed Swords are the trademark of the Meissen State Porcelain Manufactory.
 After the arcanist (person with knowledge of one or more of the secrets of making porcelain) Samuel Stöltzel had fled to Vienna and divulged all he knew, Europe’s second porcelain factory was set up there.
 Initially, everything from Meissen was copied.
-The Manufactory’s then inspector, Johann Melchior Steinbrück, responded by proposing that the crossed swords from the Electoral Saxon arms be used as a means of identifying authentic Meissen porcelains.
-The swords have been applied by hand in underglaze cobalt blue to every single porcelain since then - intermittently from 1724 and virtually without exception since the 1730s.
+The Manufactory’s then inspector, Johann Melchior Steinbrück, responded in November 1722 by proposing that the crossed swords from the Electoral Saxon arms be used as a means of identifying authentic Meissen porcelains.
+The Crossed Swords have been applied by hand in underglaze cobalt blue to Meissen porcelain until today.

 AR - Augustus Rex